Zhong-Lab-UCSD/BENG183/PAGE.md

 </table>

 # 4. Interpretation <a name="234"> </a>
+Unlike agarose gel eletrophorsis result which is only visible through UV light, PAGE gel is visible by naked eye through the coomassie brilliant blue stained in polyacrylamide gels.

 # 5. Applicaton <a name="235"> </a>
    There are multiple PAGE applications analyzing the protein, including Western Blotting, Enzyme Zymography,Extraction for mass spectrometry, and Electrophoretic mobility shift assay.